sophistique-chat/project-5-Restaurant-Reviews-App-Stage1/README.md

 **The code was tested to the best of project author's ability using:**
 - Browsers: Google Chrome, Google Chrome Canary and Opera;
 - Mobile devices: Android powered, 4.8 & 5.0 inch screens.
+- Accessibility check extentions used:
+  - WCAG Accessibility Audit Developer UI;
+  - WCAG Contrast Checker;
+  - Accessibility Dev Tools for Google Chrome;
+  - High Contrast;
 - **That does not unfortunately guarantee that your device will display things as expected**
 ----

 ----